 The Lead Pastor at Shores is the visionary and primary teaching pastor of the church.
 He is responsible for the spiritual equipping and oversight of the entire congregation and serves as the president of the elder body.
 He is the spokesman for the elder body to the congregation and is directly accountable to the executive committee of the elder body for the carrying out of his duties in the church (Acts 20:28; Ephesians 4:11-12; I Peter 5:2-4).
 Furthermore,

-- The Lead Pastor is the SPIRITUAL LEADER of the church (presbuteros).
+- The Lead Pastor is the primary LEADER of the church (episkopos).

-- The Lead Pastor is the SERVANT LEADER of the church (poimen).
+- The Lead Pastor is the primary SPIRITUAL LEADER of the church (presbuteros).

-- The Lead Pastor is the SENIOR LEADER of the church (episkopos).
+- The Lead Pastor is the primary SERVANT LEADER of the church (poimen).

 Deacons were appointed in the early church to serve the church, particularly in areas of need that would otherwise hinder the elders from performing their biblical responsibilities (Acts 6:1-7).
 At Atlantic Shores Baptist Church, deacons are lay leaders who serve the body in various capacities, including caring for families in need or in crisis.
 Deacons are selected and approved by the elder body.
 They are qualified on the basis of 1 Timothy 3:8-12.